 What is Leveraged ETF?

-A leveraged exchange-traded fund (ETF) is a financial product that uses leverage (debt borrowings) in order to finance investments in financial instruments like derivatives with the objective of multiplying the returns of the underlying index.
-Leveraged exchange-traded funds are currently available on major recognized exchanges like Dow Jones Industrial Average (DJIA) and Nasdaq 100 etc.
+A leveraged exchange-traded fund (ETF) is a financial product that uses leverage (debt borrowings) to finance investments in financial instruments like derivatives to multiply the returns of the underlying index.
+Leveraged exchange-traded funds are currently available on major recognized exchanges like Dow Jones Industrial Average (DJIA) and Nasdaq 100.

 Example of Leverage Exchange-traded Funds

 Assume Proshares Ultra ETF invests in the securities of US-based financial companies by tracking the S&P 500 financial services index.
 ETF holds around $1.0bn assets under management, and the expense ratio is 2%.
 The objective of ETF is to achieve returns of 2 times the return of the financial index.

 If the trader holds the position in the ETF by $10,000 and the underlying S&P 500 index moves up by 1%, then the ETF would produce a return of 2% during the same period.
 If the underlying index falls by 2%, the ETF will have to face a loss of 4% during that period.

 Leveraged ETFs have gained extraordinary popularity across various media, including individual and institutional investors.
 In the current scenarios, there are several leveraged ETFs in the market spreading and include different assets, classes, and industries.
 Among them are mostly double leveraged and triple leveraged ETFs at the same time.

 - For professional and institutional investors, leveraged ETFs are an essential tool to gain in short term tactical and statistical strategies.
 For individual investors to leverage, ETFs are instruments to make higher returns with market movements.